 Please note if the root user owns the file, you may need to use sudo privileges, as shown in the following example.

 sudo wp cli update

-To install the nightly build, use the following:
+To install the latest developments, known as the nightly build, you can use the following terminal command.

 wp cli update --nightly